 ThinkFirst elementary school presentations engage students through stories and demonstrations to illustrate reasons to protect your brain.
 The children learn about the brain and spinal cord, and how to protect them, proper helmet fitting and also get to hear a survivor′s story.

 Our presentations include a powerful safety message to all the students in school.
-A ThinkFirst presenter, accompanied by a brain or spinal cord injury survivor will spend a half-day at your school making 20-45 minute presentations to two or four grade levels at a time (K/1, 2/3, 4/5 & 6/7 or K-3 & 4-7).
-Our presentations are very well-received by students, teachers and principals.
+A ThinkFirst presenter, accompanied by a brain or spinal cord injury survivor will spend a half-day at your school making 20 to 45 minute presentations to 2 or 4 grade levels at a time (K/1, 2/3, 4/5 & 6/7 or K-3 & 4-7).
+Our presentations are very well-received by students, teachers, and principals.

 Fee: $290 (covers materials, mileage, and honorarium for our speaker and brain-injury survivor)

-Brain Day is a fun and engaging half-day neuroscience presentation that teaches students ingrades 4-6 about the brain and spinal cord.
-Through interactive lessons, Brain Day introduces all the senses and parts of the brain; teaches students proper helmet fitting and the importance of protecting themselves.
+Brain Waves is a fun and engaging half-day neuroscience presentation that teaches students in grades 4-6 about the brain and spinal cord.
+Through interactive lessons, Brain Waves introduces all the senses and parts of the brain; teaches students proper helmet fitting and the importance of protecting themselves.

-Brain Day will be presented by trained volunteers — usually University students in Neurology, Health Sciences, Education etc. — during reading week in February/March.
+Brain Waves will be presented by trained volunteers—usually University students in Neurology, Health Sciences, Education, etc. — during reading week in February/March.

-Brain Day volunteers needed: Students interested in becoming a Brain Day presenter please contact us at firstname.lastname@example.org.
+Brain Waves volunteers needed: Students interested in becoming a Brain Day presenter please contact us at email@example.com.

 Financial assistance goes directly to ThinkFirst BC programs and is always much appreciated.
 Please email Jennifer Smith to make a donation.

 ThinkFirst BC started in North Vancouver in 2003 under the guidance and enthusiasm of Dr. Brian Hunt and Jennifer Burns.
-Dr. Hunt has continued to be the driving force behind the BC Chapter and has enlisted Dr. Shelina Babul of the BC Injury Research and Prevention Unit as co-director. think first
+Dr. Hunt has continued to be the driving force behind the BC Chapter and has enlisted Dr. Shelina Babul of the BCIRPU as co-director. think first

 For more information on the ThinkFirst program across Canada, visit Parachute.